The DJI Mavic 2: Expect Big Things

 - Faster – The original Mavic can hit speeds of up to 40 mph.
 We wouldn’t be surprised if the new sportier Mavic 2 can top 45 mph.

 - Quick Setup/Fly by Gesture – The DJI Spark was a game changer in that you can take the drone out and get flying in seconds.
-It wouldn’t be a surprise if the new Mavic 2 also had a quick setup option and could fly by gestures like the Spark.
-Will the Mavic 2 be easier than the upcoming Spark 2?
+It wouldn’t be a surprise if the new Mavic 2 also had a quick setup option and could fly by gestures like the Spark and the Mavic Air.
+While we aren’t necessarily fans of the flying by gesture we do appreciate the ability to fly quickly and easily.
+Will the Mavic 2 be easier to set up than the upcoming Spark 2?

 5 Things That Would Make the Mavic 2 Even Better